DavidWilliams81/hls_palette/README.md

 # Usage
 Download [hls.png](/hls.png) and place in in your MagicaVoxel 'palette' folder.
 Then click 'Open' from the 'Palette' panel on the left-hand side and select the downloaded file.

-# Licence
+# License
-The code and resulting palette are released to the public domain under the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) licence.
+The code and resulting palette are released to the public domain under the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) license.